Keeping of animals

 The Department of Agriculture and Fisheries has defined codes of practice to give members of the public additional standards that are required for the keeping of stock.

-Keeping of designated birds (poultry/birds)
+Keeping of aviary birds

 Before moving designated birds within Queensland you must become a registered biosecurity entity (RBE) to be allocated a property identification code (PIC).